 1. General Mills Honey Nut Cheerios Treats Bar

 As someone who thinks Cheerios is a boring cereal, I think this wasn’t a boring bar.
-It’s essentially crushed-up Cheerios that’s a ton sweeter due to the layer of light brown, super sweet Cheerio flavored tasting crème at the bottom and drizzles on the top.
-The texture is soft with the occasional small crunch of the Cheerios.
+It’s essentially crushed-up Cheerios that are a ton sweeter due to the layer of light brown, super sweet Cheerio-flavored tasting crème at the bottom and drizzles on the top—it really elevates this bar into a whole other realm!
+That aside, the texture is soft and pleasant, with the occasional small crunch of the Cheerios.

 Released January 2020.